From the Dungeon to the Throne Room — Modern Paraphrase | fresh.bible

-9 min read
+11 min read

 Two full years.
 That's how long sat in an prison after the cupbearer walked free and completely forgot about him.
 Two years of silence.
-Two years of waiting for a favor that never came.
+Two years of waiting for a that never came.
 If you've ever done the right thing and watched absolutely nothing come of it — if you've ever helped someone who moved on without a second thought — you know what those two years felt like.

 But then had a dream.
 And everything changed in a single day.

-was standing by the Nile in his dream when seven cows came up out of the water — healthy, well-fed, beautiful animals grazing in the reeds.
+was standing by the Nilein his dream when seven cows came up out of the water — healthy, well-fed, beautiful animals grazing in the reeds.
 Then seven more cows came up behind them — ugly, skeletal, the kind of animals you'd worry about.
 And the thin, sickly cows ate the healthy ones.
 All seven.
 Gone.

 woke up.
 Then he fell back asleep and dreamed again.
 This time, seven ears of grain grew on a single stalk — thick, golden, perfect.
 Then seven more ears sprouted after them — shriveled, thin, scorched by the east wind.
-And the thin ears swallowed up the good ones.

-That's when the chief cupbearer finally — finally — spoke up.
+That's when the chief cupbearerfinally — finally — spoke up.
 The cupbearer said to :

 "I need to confess something I should have said a long time ago.
 When you were angry with me and the chief baker and put us in custody, we both had dreams the same night.
 There was a young Hebrew there with us, a servant of the captain of the guard.
 We told him our dreams, and he interpreted them — each one according to its meaning.
 And everything he said came true.
 I was restored to my position.
 The baker was executed."

 Two years late.
 The cupbearer had walked out of prison, gone straight back to his comfortable life, and never mentioned name.
 Until the moment it was useful to him.
 It's easy to be frustrated with this guy, but it's worth noticing: God used even the cupbearer's forgetfulness.
-If he'd spoken up two years earlier, the timing wouldn't have lined up. would have been released without ever standing in front of .
+If he'd spoken up two years earlier, the timing wouldn't have lined up.
+Joseph would have been released without ever standing in front of .
 Sometimes the delay IS the plan.

-said to :
+Pharaoh said to Joseph:

 "I've had a dream, and no one can interpret it.
 But I've heard that when you hear a dream, you can explain it."

 described both dreams in detail.
-First, the cows — seven healthy ones coming up from the , then seven so ugly and thin he'd never seen anything like them in all of .
+First, the cows — seven healthy ones coming up from the , then seven so ugly and thin he'd never seen anything like them in all of Egypt.
 The thin cows ate the healthy ones, but here's the eerie part: said to :

 "After they'd eaten them, you couldn't even tell.
 They were just as ugly as before."